MichaelVerthin/C_Assembler/README.md

 - <strong>Source Register (4-5 bits):</strong> Specifies the source register operand (if applicable to the instruction).
 - <strong>Opcode (6-9 bits):</strong> Identifies the specific operation to be performed (e.g., mov, cmp, add).
 - <strong>Not Used (10-13 bits):</strong> Reserved for future instruction set expansion.
+> [!IMPORTANT]
+> The assembler uses a 14-bit instruction word format for efficient encoding.
+Understanding this structure is crucial for writing correct assembly instructions

 ## $\color{rgb(255,127,39)}\large{\textsf{Compiler Compatibility}}$

 <div align="left">
 The project is designed to function seamlessly with an ANSI standard C compiler, ensuring broad compatibility with modern development environments
 </div>
+> [!NOTE]
+> If you encounter any compiler-related issues, double-check that you're using an ANSI standard C compiler